redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 ```
 ## Building from scratch

 Students start and stop nodes from the VNC container.
-Alias commands transparenty SSH them to the base VM and run docker commands from there in a safe and controlled manner.
+They use alias commands to transparenty SSH to the base VM and run docker commands from there in a controlled manner.

 1. SSH to the VM from GCP console

-2. Install SSH.
+2. Install SSH on the vanilla VNC container.

 ```bash
 sudo docker exec --user root vanilla-vnc bash -c "apt update; apt install -y ssh"